-Division of Apprenticeship Standards (DAS) mission
+About the Division of Apprenticeship Standards (DAS)

-Division of Apprenticeship Standards (DAS) creates opportunities for Californians to gain employable lifetime skills and provides employers with a highly skilled and experienced workforce while strengthening California's economy.
+The DAS creates opportunities for Californians to obtain skills leading to gainful employment and provides employers with a highly skilled and experienced workforce while strengthening California's economy.

-The Division of Apprenticeship Standards (DAS) carries out this mission by administering California apprenticeship law and enforcing apprenticeship standards for wages, hours, working conditions and the specific skills required for state certification as a journeyperson in an apprenticeable occupation.
-DAS promotes apprenticeship training through creation of partnerships, consults with program sponsors and monitors programs to ensure high standards for on-the-job training and supplemental classroom instruction.
+California's apprenticeship system represents a partnership among industry, labor, education, and government.
+DAS promotes apprenticeship training through the creation of partnerships, consults with program sponsors and monitors programs to ensure high standards for on-the-job (OJT) training and supplemental classroom instruction.
 Through this effort, the retiring skilled workforce is replenished with new skilled workers to keep California's economic engine running strong.

-Employees show high morale and company loyalty when an apprenticeship program offers upward mobility through career development, and adapts to include training for new skills in demand by industry.
+Employees show high morale and company loyalty when an apprenticeship program offers upward mobility through career development and adapts to include training for new skills in demand by industry.

 From offices around the state, DAS consultants work locally with employers—and their collective bargaining partners where applicable—to develop new apprenticeship programs, determining the length of training and specific skills necessary to perform at the level required in the occupation.
-They help the new program sponsors locate and make arrangements with local education agencies to provide the classroom instruction that augments the on-the-job training.
+They help the new program sponsors locate and make arrangements with local education agencies to provide the classroom instruction that augments OJT training.

 California Apprentices by Industry